 For more information on mirror making I recommend my 'Build

 your own Telescope' program.
-The contents page is at
+The online version is at

-only.
-There is more to mirror making than we can fit into this website.
+Build your own Astronomical Telescope.
+There is more to mirror making than we can fit